Careers360 Logo

 • The students will get to learn about electromagnetic radiations and spectrum.
 It’s properties and reasons for failure have also been discussed with the help of suitable graphs and diagrams.
 One can also learn about topics like black body radiation and the photoelectric effect.

-• Topics about the transition of electrons in the Hydrogen atom and its line spectrum that includes Lyman, Balmer, and Paschen series which have been discussed in the NCERT Exemplar Class 11 Chemistry solutions chapter 2 and its related questions and solutions are included to offer a better understanding to the students.
+• Topics about the transition of electrons in the Hydrogen atom and its line spectrum, which includes Lyman, Balmer, and Paschen series which have been discussed in the NCERT Exemplar Class 11 Chemistry solutions chapter 2, and its related questions and solutions are included to offer a better understanding to the students.

 Chapter-1 - Some Basic Concepts of Chemistry